kurema/BookViewerApp3/PrivacyPolicy.md

 Current version of BookViewer does not collect any personal information, statistics, or analytics other than built in mechanisms for applications in the 'Windows Store'.

-If you contact kurema by E-Mail or other ways, all information related will be stored.
+If you contact developer by E-Mail or other ways, all information related will be stored.

 We reserve right to change this Privacy Policy at any time without prior notice.
-Please check this page for latest Privacy Policy.
-If you disagree with this Privacy Policy, please discontinue use of the application.
+Please check this page for latest policy.
+If you disagree with this policy, please discontinue use of the application.